junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### Act 1

 Sam wakes up twelve hours later, still shaky and sick like before from his trials, but according to him, zero angel radio resonation.
-Which means Metatron has most definitely left the place, staying as far away from them as possible.
+Which means Metatron has most definitely left the place, staying as far away from them as possible, reading his story from afar.

 They still did a thorough round of search in and out of the hotel, just in case.
 They pick the locked rooms too, but there are only books, more books, endless books.

-Dean feels an impulse to burn the place down, but the books didn't do anything wrong, and the tribe serving the scribe also didn't technically or directly do anything wrong.
+Dean feels an impulse to burn the place down, but Sam stops him, saying the books didn't do anything wrong, and the tribe serving the scribe also didn't technically or directly do anything wrong or hurt anyone.
+It's Metatron that they should focus on.

 Sam pulls him into the Impala, and they head back to bunker.